-The NESPF Pension Board agreed a training plan during its initial meeting on 23 April 2015, which is subject to regular review and an annual training report is presented to the Pension Committee.
+The NESPF Pension Board's training plan is subject to regular review and an annual training report is presented to the Pensions Committee.
 A copy of the training policy can be found at Appendix II.
-There were no changes made to the policy during 2016/17.
+There were no changes made to the policy during 2017/18.

-Training for Board members is provided in line with the NESPF Training Policy and covers the following areas:
+The NESPF is committed to supporting Board members to achieve the level of knowledge and understanding they require by providing the appropriate level of training and assistance; training is provided in line with the NESPF Training Policy and covers the following areas: